 But despite the warnings of Margaret Thatcher in the late 1980s, a hefty report from the UN’s science panel in 1990 and a new UN climate treaty in 1992, climate change was not explicitly included in a State of the Union address until 1997, when it was brought up by Democratic president Bill Clinton.

 President Obama, also a Democrat, delivered his final State of the Union address yesterday.
-(The timeline above was updated on 31 January 2018 to include Donald Trump’s first State of the Union address.)
+(The timeline above was updated on 5 February 2020 to include Donald Trump’s third State of the Union address.)

 One month after 195 nations came together to sign a UN climate deal, the president led on the increasing isolation of climate change sceptics, and the economic opportunities afforded by responding to climate change.